pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 In this case, the placement rules of `t` is altered by the user just after truncating.
 Once `t` is flashbacked to `t1`, the placement rules of `t1` should be recovered to the version before `TRUNCATE` instead of the version after `ALTER PLACEMENT POLICY`.
 However, the procedure is quite complicated and this kind of action is rare, so the placement rules will be recovered to the newest version for now.

-DDL on partitions and indices will be discussed below, and other DDL on tables won’t affect placement rules:
+DDL on partitions will be discussed below, and other DDL on tables won’t affect placement rules:

 * Altering columns
 * Renaming tables